 Seasonal Maintenance Practices to Extend Skylight Lifespan and Performance

 Pennsylvania’s seasonal weather creates unique challenges for skylight maintenance.
 From heavy winter snow to summer storms, proper care ensures your skylights continue performing optimally year after year.
-In order to achieve this, Harrisburg homeowners should conduct quarterly inspections to identify potential issues before they develop into expensive problems.
+Harrisburg homeowners should conduct quarterly inspections to identify potential issues before they develop into expensive problems.

 Begin by examining the interior ceiling around skylights for water stains or discoloration, which often signal that leaks are developing.
 Weatherstripping and seals should also be checked for cracks or deterioration, especially after extreme temperature fluctuations.

 Spring maintenance should focus on clearing winter debris and inspecting for damage from ice dams or snow accumulation.
-Clean exterior glass using a mild, non-abrasive cleaner and soft microfiber cloth to prevent scratching.
+Clean exterior glass using a mild, non-abrasive cleaner and soft microfiber cloth to prevent scratching, targeting removal of pollen, tree sap, and environmental debris.
 During summer, check that operable skylights are functioning properly, and clear any obstructions from drainage channels around fixed units.
-Fall preparation also involves clearing leaves and debris from around skylights and the roof while ensuring flashing is secured in place around the skylight base before winter arrives.
+Fall preparation involves clearing leaves and debris from around skylights and the roof while ensuring flashing is secured in place around the skylight base before winter arrives.

 Ensure Your Skylight Installation is Perfect with Ryan’s Roofing LLC